 One person can live comfortably on $500 a month in Antalya including renting a 1-bed small flat in a mid-range price area.

 Once you have factored in your rent, a residency permit and health insurance (obligatory if you are under 65), which for a couple might come up to about $1000 a year, day-to-day expenses such as utilities and grocery shopping will be very cheap.

-If you are on a strict budget, use local food markets, low-cost supermarkets and the local public transport.
+If you are on a strict budget, use local food markets, low-cost supermarkets and local public transport.
 It will keep your costs down.
-You can ear out cheaply in “lokantas” – local restaurants that serve fast, fresh home-style meals and mezes.
+You can eat out cheaply in “lokantas” – local restaurants that serve fast, fresh home-style meals and mezes.

 Other facts about living in Antalya